Information Bulletins provide additional helpful information about park operation. Check for new bulletins periodically.

 Permit to Operate

 A park must secure a permit to operate prior to operating a mobilehome park.
-The park owner is subject to penalties for failure to submit a permit application (PDF) more than 60 days after the due date.
+The park owner is subject to penalties for failure to submit a permit application, form HCD MP 500 (PDF) more than 60 days after the due date.

 Fire Hydrant Certification

-Annual fire hydrant testing certification (PDF) is required for a permit to operate.
-The public may contact the permit to operate desk at email@example.com or (800) 952-8356 to obtain additional information concerning fire hydrant certification.
+Annual submission of the Private Fire Hydrant Test and Certification Report, form HCD MP 532 (PDF) is required to obtain a permit to operate.
+All parks must submit this form annually, even parks without fire hydrants or water methods.
+The public may contact the Permit to Operate desk at ParksPTO@hcd.ca.gov or (800) 952-8356 to obtain additional information concerning fire hydrant certification.

-Park management must develop an emergency plan to inform residents about what to do in preparation for and in the event of an emergency.
+Park management must develop an Emergency Preparedness Plan (EPP) to inform residents about what to do in preparation for and in the event of an emergency.
 The booklet, Emergency Plans for Mobilehome Parks (PDF) is a guide for preparation of a plan.
-The plan is required in order to receive a permit to operate.
+The EPP is required in order to receive a permit to operate.

 Planes de Emergencia para Parques de Casas Móviles, Parte II: Guía de planificación de preparación para desastres dirigida a dueños o residentes de parques de casas móviles.
 (PDF)